damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/7. Maintenance/README.md

     - Verification of fault elimination
 3. Repairing the defective components
     - Step-by-step procedures describing the repairing sequence
-    - Refere to the manufacturing section where you can find the manufacturing instructions to rebuild the defective components
+    - Refer to the manufacturing section where you can find the manufacturing instructions to rebuild the defective components
-    - Verifiction of repair
+    - Verification of repair
     - Required tools for repairing
 4. Replacing equipment components according to the schedule
     - Step-by-step procedures describing the replacing sequence